Matteo is a researcher in the Cognitive Health Care and Life Sciences at IBM Zürich Research Laboratory.

 He successfully defended his PhD at the end of a joint program between IBM Research and the Institute of Molecular Systems Biology, ETH Zürich.

-He's working on the application of machine and deep learning methods to analyze progression and development of prostate cancer in the context an H2020 EU project, PrECISE.
+He worked on the application of machine and deep learning methods to analyze progression and development of prostate cancer in the context a H2020 EU project, PrECISE.

 Before, he worked as consultant in data science and software development with specific applications in biological fluids dynamic, digital and biological signal processing and data analysis.